Introducing Agatha Raisin

 M.C.
 Beaton

-Introducing Agatha Raisin is the place to start if you wish to pursue a light reading series that stretches to 36 books.
+If you wish to pursue a light reading series that stretches to 36 books, Introducing Agatha Raisin is the place to start.

-High Point: Beaton makes her heroine a fascinating and fun individual to watch as she copes with retirement and a totally new environment.
+High Point: Agatha Raisin is fascinating to watch as she copes with retirement and her totally new environment.

 Low Point: There are few surprises as Agatha Raisin works through the mysteries.